CodeYourFuture/syllabus/docs/db/week-1/lesson.md

 :::note Exercise (5 min)

-**Exercise objective:** To observe implementation of STAR framework for competency-based interviews Two volunteers pair up.
+**Exercise objective:** To observe and discuss implementation of STAR framework for competency-based interviews Two volunteers pair up.
 One of them acts as an interviewer, and the other one as interviewee.

 Interviewer asks the following question: What’s your greatest strength?